 But don’t put it all in one email and throw it at them at once.
 Consider the stage of the process when determining what information is appropriate and relevant to share, while making yourself available to answer whatever questions job seekers have.
 This may seem like common sense but a healthcare candidate who may be considering five or six different opportunities will have a lot of information coming at them fast.
 Don’t be the one to overwhelm or confuse them.
 Instead, make the process easy and organic by demonstrating a genuine desire to build a relationship.
 (That’s what marketers call authenticity but if you really mean it, all you have to do is be honest.)

-When the offer is on the table
+When the Offer is on the Table

 Most candidates accept the job offers they are presented.
 Research shows the offer acceptance rate averages 94% across all industries.
 But what about the 6% of offers that are rejected?
 Given the high cost of recruiting, both in actual dollars and human effort, the higher your offer acceptance rate the better.
 But it can be challenging to improve your rate if you don’t know why candidates reject offers, and the reasons for candidates to decline a job offer are as numerous as the number of candidates saying “no thanks.”
 The mystery doesn’t have to linger, though.
-Consider surveying candidates who reject your offers - or better yet, set up a phone call or online chat with a live recruiter - to find out what factors led to their decision to turn elsewhere for work.
+Consider surveying healthcare workers who reject your offers - or better yet, set up a phone call or online chat with a live healthcare recruiter - to find out what factors led to their decision to turn elsewhere for work.